The Josefson--Nissenzweig theorem and filters on $\omega$: The Kat e tov preorder and complexity of filters whose spaces have the (B)JNP

-\begin{remark} A prototype ideal for the class of density ideals is \textit{the (asymptotic) density zero ideal} $I_{d}=\Exh\big(\varphi_d\big)$, where \textit{the asymptotic density submeasure $\varphi_d$} is defined for every $A\in\wo$ as follows: One can show that for every $A\in\wo$ the following equivalence holds:
+\begin{example} A prototypical ideal for the class of density ideals is \textit{the (asymptotic) density ideal} $\zZ=\Exh\big(\varphi_d\big)$, where \textit{the asymptotic density submeasure $\varphi_d$} is defined for every $A\in\wo$ as follows: One can show that for every $A\in\wo$ the following equivalence holds: